 Common Name: Mosquito grass, blue grana, eyelash plant

 Bouteloua gracilis is a grass, native to North America from the Prairies south to northern Mexico.
-Its flowering stems terminate in little spiikelets which look like mosquitos or thick eyelashes.
-It can be found in the Grass Bed and a cultivar in the Backyard Bird Garden.
+Its flowering stems terminate in little spikelets which look like mosquitos or thick eyelashes.
+It can be found in the Grass Bed, and a cultivar, B. gracilis 'Blonde Ambition', is found in the Backyard Bird Garden.

 Also called blue grama or mosquito grass, this genus is named after two Spanish botanists, Claudio and Esteban Boutelou.
-There is a blond variety in the Backyard Bird Garden.
-It is native to North American prairies.
 The "mosquitos" refer to the flowers which hover about the foliage and look like dried insects.